mendor7/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-a-sketch
-The Odin Project, Project #4
+Richard Mendoza's work on The Odin Project.
+It is a series of project using HTML, CSS, JavaScript, and Git.
+More information found at https://www.theodinproject.com/

+Project #4:

+Final project can be viewed at: